IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ## How to Test resumable function?
 * How to unit test a resumable functions
-	* Generate unit test code for resumable function (I plan to be an automatic integration testing)
+	* Generate unit test code for resumable function (I plan to auto-generate code for integration test by simulating waits in function)

 # External Waits (Will be separate projects)
 * Monitor network requests using reverse proxy and push MethodCalls [TCP Listener]
 	* https://github.com/microsoft/reverse-proxy
+* File/Folder Changes [File Watcher]
 * RabbitMQ or any service bus [Subscribe to event]
-* File/Folder Changes [File Watcher]

-# Testing
-* Replay in sub functions
-* Multiple sub functions
-* 1 Million active wait test
-* 1000 resumable function test
-* 1000 pushed call per second test